TonyPhipps/Warcraft/DaftUI/daftAutomaton/readme.md

   - Automatically Accept quests when in a group
   - When cinematics start, turn on and up the sound, then revert to previous settings when it ends.
   - Loot much faster than the default auto loot
+  - Auto mount after looting and interacting with quest items

 - Combat
-  - Mount up when leaving combat
+  - Auto mount when leaving combat
   - Release spirit after dying in pvp instances
   - Release spirit after dying in world zones